capi1O/reverse-proxy/README.md

 where SSH_PUBLIC_KEY=$(cat ~/.ssh/id_rsa_serveo.pub) <= path to previsouly generated SSH public key and SSH_PRIVATE_KEY=$(cat ~/.ssh/id_rsa_serveo) <= path to previsouly generated SSH private key

+/!\ the private key is multiline so to use it in an env file or on docker hub it must be escaped : `printf %q $SSH_PRIVATE_KEY`.

 Those env vars are passed to the [reverse-proxy](https://hub.docker.com/r/monkeydri/reverse-proxy) container so it can connect to serveo on a custom domain.

 ## tests actually run (see [tests.sh](tests/tests.sh))